zhenglaizhang/mote-site/README.md

 (or you could turn on Intellij `Settings -> Build project automatically` feature)

 ## Database configuration
-Create a MySQL database with the name `springbootdb`and add the credentials to `/resources/application.properties`.
+Create a MySQL database with the name `motel`and add the credentials to `/resources/application.properties`.
 The default ones are :

 ```
-spring.datasource.url=jdbc:mysql://localhost:3306/springbootdb
+spring.datasource.url=jdbc:mysql://localhost:3306/motel
 spring.datasource.username=root
 spring.datasource.password=
 spring.jpa.hibernate.ddl-auto=update